Acoustic and Physiological Phonetics

 Directed by Naomi Eichorn, Ph.D., the Cognition, Language, and Speech Laboratory focuses on how cognitive processes, such as attention and memory, interact with speech and language functions.
 Current research in the lab examines contributions of attention to the occurrence of speech disfluencies and the implications of this relationship for the development and persistence of stuttering.

-Directed by D. Kimbrough Oller, Ph.D. and Eugene H. Buder, Ph.D., the Infant Vocalization Laboratory is dedicated to research in infant vocal development and young child phonology.
+Directed by D. Kimbrough Oller, Ph.D. and Eugene H. Buder, Ph.D., the Origins of Language Laboratory is dedicated to research in infant vocal development and young child phonology.
 The laboratory continues a line of work that Dr. Oller has pursued for over 30 years under numerous funding sources.
 These sources include the National Institutes of Deafness and other Communication Disorders, the National Institutes of Child Health and Human Development, and the National Institutes of Mental Health.
 Private sources of funding for the IVOC lab include the Plough Foundation.
 The laboratory is co-directed by Dr. Buder and is also used by Dr. Linda Jarmulowicz.

 Social Interaction Laboratory

 The Social Interaction Laboratory, directed by Eugene H. Buder, Ph.D, is a specialized facility designed to support this focus area by acquiring video, audio, and physiological data from two persons engaged in conversation.
 The lab currently supports research in conversational management by persons with aphasia and persons who stutter, as well as collaborations in the areas of social psychology and discourse analysis.
 Dr. Buder's particular interest is in understanding how the dynamics of rhythmic and melodic aspects of speech behaviors support communicative coordination.